matsselen/pyolab/README.md

 ## guiExample

-This folder contains example user code that uses implements a GUI using Tkinter to send and receive IOLab records, and implementing a multi-threaded data acquisition system similar to the one in __DaqExample__:
+This folder contains example user code that uses implements a GUI (using Tkinter) to send and receive IOLab records and implements a multi-threaded data acquisition system similar to the one in __DaqExample__:

 * __userExample.py__
 Example of some _main()_ code that sets up a GUI, opens the serial port, launches data fetching and data analysis threads, and then waits for user input.
 * __userMethods.py__
 Examples of user routines that are called by the system during data  analysis to expose the user to the acquired data.
-In this example the user code prints displays any records eitehr sent to, or received from, the system to the GUI.
+In this example the user code displays records exchanged with the IOLab system using Listboxes on the GUI.
 * __userGlobals.py__
 Example of some global user variables used by the user methods.